 Follow those who don’t ask for a reward and are guided. (v.
 36:21)

 I don’t ask for a reward, and I’m not a pretender. (v.
 38:86)

-I do what I do because my only legacies are my scripture and family–the Qur’an and Quraysh–whom I wish to serve.
-As leaders of Muslims, Quraysh have a duty to serve them, whether or not other Muslims perform their duties to them (al-Maqasid al-Hasana 579, Mark 10:43-44, Bukhari 61:11 & 92:9).
-Abrahamic people will not be blessed until they bless the nations (Genesis 12:3 & v.
+I do this work because my only legacy is my scripture and family–the Qur’an and Quraysh–whom I wish to serve.
+Alids in particular have a duty to acquire and disseminate knowledge of Sharia, as a service to God, themselves and the nations (al-Maqasid al-Hasana 579, Mark 10:43-44, Bukhari 61:11 & 92:9).
+Abrahamic people must bless the nations to be blessed (Genesis 12:3 & v.
 21:107).
 My ancestors made many sacrifices so I could live and carry on their legacy.
 I choose to do so not because I’m good, but because they are and it’s my duty to serve them.
 See my essay: Why I Write.

 Principles and Methodology

 The Qur’an commands believers to “command good (lit. what is known) and forbid evil” (v.
 3:110) and to argue with others in the best way possible (v.
 16:125).